 Note: If the mower blade wants to “turn” in the same direction while you’re loosening the blade nut, grab a short piece of wood (like a chunk of 2×4)and wedge it between the mower blade and the mower firmly – so the blade cannot rotate.

-When you reinstall the blade, place the marked side down – toward the ground.
+When you reinstall the blade, place the marked side toward the ground.
 That sounds like common sense – But an upside-down blade won’t do you any good 🙂

 Step 2: “Clean and Inspect” the Lawn Mower Blade

 Knowing how to sharpen lawn mower blades is good, but it won’t help much if your blade is beyond salvaging.
-Once the blade is off, thoroughly remove grass debris with a stiff brush and give it a visual inspection.
+Once the blade is off, thoroughly remove grass debris with a stiff brush and inspect it visually.

 Step 3: “Sharpen” Lawn Mower Blade